ProRail-DataLab/openspoor/README.md

 ### Installation - usage

 #### Windows
-Openspoor is dependend on Fiona and GDAL, which are missing Windows dependencies on PyPi.
+Openspoor is dependent on Fiona and GDAL, which are missing Windows dependencies on PyPi.

-Use conda to install Giona and GDAL:
+Use conda to install Fiona and GDAL:

 - `conda install -c conda-forge Fiona GDAL`